Jana Duggar Is Stunning As She Sips A Latte In An Up-Close IG Share

 Beyond her, an assortment of green potted plants was visible on the floor.
 Black bars that helped form the body of the greenhouse were also seen.
 A ball of twine was placed next to the plants.

-On September 23, Jana welcomed the first day of Fall with an Instagram share seen here.
+On September 23, Jana welcomed the first day of fall with an Instagram share seen here.
 It was tagged as being shot in Tontitown, Arkansas, where the majority of the Duggar clan still reside within the family’s large home.
 She was seen holding a cup of joe in a dark orange mug in the shot.

 Fans of the reality television star agreed that the hot drink makes everything better.

 “Yay!
 Happy national coffee day!!
 What is your go-to coffee?” queried one follower.

-Jana shared that she normally enjoys a medium roast, with a little sugar and half & half.
-But when she orders a specialty drink, then she will purchase a White Mocha or Pumpkin Spice Latte.
+Jana shared that she normally enjoys a medium roast, with a little sugar and half-and-half.
+Yet, when she orders a specialty drink, she will purchase a White Mocha or Pumpkin Spice Latte.

 “I was wondering why I drank so much today… now I know why!
 Subconsciously I knew!” joked a second fan.